How to review A Video ?

 • Precise in the production history > the feedback is dated and documented with the name of the reviewer.

 Reviewing a video therefore prevents mistakes, saves time and adds convenience.
+The platform’s timestamp also acts as a neutral arbitrator, so anyone can refer to it at any time.

 With that, let’s move on to best practices.

-• Get straight to the point.
+Get straight to the point

-One annotation = one point of content.
+One comment = one point of content.
 When we try to cover everything, we end up all over the place.
 For greater clarity, it’s better to review the same video image several times, rather than trying to fit everything into a large paragraph.

-• Add specific comments.
+Add specific comments

-Short, but to the point.
-There’s a certain amount of information we have that the person reading does not have.
 The overall efficiency of the production is increased if the person with the information provides it directly.
-This avoids multiple exchanges to get the required info (details of an asset, folder where it’s stored, etc.) and allows everyone to relax – both the people looking for the information and the ones asked to provide it.
+Avoid intermediaries.
+This avoids multiple exchanges to get the required info (details of an asset, where it’s stored, etc.) and allows everyone to relax – both the people looking for the information and the ones asked to provide it.

-• Be precise in time and space
+Be precise in time and space

-• Drive out misunderstandings.
+Drive out misunderstandings

 – Write clearly and directly, without the frills.